The Playbook On

 Be open-source with what you build

 Sharing is caring.
-Creating helpful resources that can be shared and used by patients and other organizations across the disease community creates credibility, goodwill and progress.
+Creating helpful resources that can be shared and used by those living with the disease and other organizations across the disease community creates credibility, goodwill and progress.

 Push other organizations, when necessary

-If you spot room for improvement or optimization with another group, you shouldn’t hesitate to make your voice heard so long as your goal is to help patients.
+If you spot room for improvement or optimization with another group, you shouldn’t hesitate to make your voice heard so long as your goal is to help those living with ALS.

 Celebrate other organizations, loudly and proudly, at every turn